-- A veteran who was honorably discharged from a period of not less than 90 days of active duty within three years before the date of enrollment in a program of study. - A dependant or spouse of a veteran who meets criteria above.
+- A veteran who was honorably discharged from the U.S. armed forces. - A dependant or spouse of a veteran who meets criteria above.
 For the purpose of this policy, dependents are unmarried children who are legal dependents of the military person as defined by the IRS. - 3.
 A member of the armed forces. - 4.
-A spouse of a member of the armed forces. - A dependant of a member of the active duty armed forces, when the member of the armed forces: - a. is stationed in Arkansas pursuant to permanent change of station military orders; - is continuously domiciled in Arkansas for at least six consecutive months before entering active military service and who maintains Arkansas as the permanent home of record while on active duty, or - c. demonstrates a change of domicile from another state to Arkansas at least 12 months prior to separation, discharge, or retirement from active duty.
-This provision is forfeited if the military person does not return to Arkansas with 36 months after separation, discharge, or retirement from active duty. - 6.
-A veteran using educational assistance under either chapter 30 (Montgomery G.I.
-Bill - Active Duty Program) or chapter 33 (Post-9/11 G.I.
-Bill), of title 38, United States Code, who lives in Arkansas while attending a school located in Arkansas (regardless of his/her formal State of residence) and enrolls in the school within three years of discharge or release from a period of active duty service of 90 days or more. - 7.
-Anyone using transferred Post-9/11 GI Bill benefits (38 U.S.C. § 3319) who lives in Arkansas while attending a school located in Arkansas (regardless of his/her formal State of residence) and enrolls in the school within three years of the transferor's discharge or release from a period of active duty service of 90 days or more.
+A spouse of a member of the armed forces. - A Reserve Officers' Training Corps (ROTC) cadet who has an executed armed forces service contract. - 6.
+A dependant of a member of the active duty armed forces, when the member of the armed forces:

+- is stationed in Arkansas pursuant to permanent change of station military orders; - is continuously domiciled in Arkansas for at least six consecutive months before entering active military service and who maintains Arkansas as the permanent home of record while on active duty, or - c. demonstrates a change of domicile from another state to Arkansas at least 12 months prior to separation, discharge, or retirement from active duty.
+This provision is forfeited if the military person does not return to Arkansas with 36 months after separation, discharge, or retirement from active duty. - 7.
+A veteran using educational assistance under either chapter 30 (Montgomery GI Bill® Active Duty Program) or chapter 33 (Post-9/11 GI Bill®), of title 38, United States Code, who lives in Arkansas while attending a school located in Arkansas (regardless of his/her formal State of residence) and enrolls in the school within three years of discharge or release from a period of active duty service of 90 days or more. - 8.
+Anyone using transferred Post-9/11 GI Bill® benefits (38 U.S.C. § 3319) who lives in Arkansas while attending a school located in Arkansas (regardless of his/her formal State of residence) and enrolls in the school within three years of the transferor's discharge or release from a period of active duty service of 90 days or more. - 9.
+Anyone described in 7 and 8 above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same school.
+The person so described must have enrolled in the school prior to the expiration of the three year period following discharge or release as described in 7 and 8 above and must be using educational benefits under either chapter 30 or chapter 33, of title 38, United States Code. - 10.
+Anyone using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in Arkansas while attending a school located in Arkansas (regardless of his/her formal State of residence).

-- 8. Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same school.
-The person so described must have enrolled in the school prior to the expiration of the three year period following discharge or release as described above and must be using educational benefits under either chapter 30 or chapter 33, of title 38, United States Code. - 9.
-Anyone using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in Arkansas while attending a school located in Arkansas (regardless of his/her formal State of residence). - 10.
-Anyone using transferred Post-9/11 G.I.
-Bill benefits (38 U.S.C. § 3319) who lives in Arkansas while attending a school located in Arkansas (regardless of his/her formal state of residence) and the transferor is a member of the uniformed service who is serving on active duty.
+- 11. Anyone using transferred Post-9/11 GI Bill® benefits (38 U.S.C. § 3319) who lives in Arkansas while attending a school located in Arkansas (regardless of his/her formal state of residence) and the transferor is a member of the uniformed service who is serving on active duty. - 12.
+A member of the armed forces or "covered individual" as identified in Section 702 of the Veterans Access, Choice and Accountability Act of 2014.

 The policy shall be read to be amended as necessary for compliance with the requirements of 38 U.S.C.
-3679, as amended.
+3679, as amended, and Ark.
+Code Ann. § 6-60-205. as amended.